WSYiDao/ROND-Robotics-Project/RoboND-DeepRL-Project/README.md

 ### 7.Tune the hyperparameters
+In task 1 and 2 I tune both of them and use the same hypeparameters.
 - `64*64` as the input size is enough to the DQN.
 - `OPTIMIZER` I try `RMSprop` and `Adom` and `RWSprop` is better
 - `BATCH_SIZE` I think bigger is better , but more than 32 can run well in the class workspasce enviroment.